-- Activity - No public health clubs of gyms. - Walking is the best form of exercise.
+- Activity - Walking is the best form of exercise.
 Start out slow and gradually increase speed and distance. - Check with your doctor before swimming or using a hot tub. - Alternate periods of activity with rest. - Avoid areas that the soil is being disturbed, lawn mowing or new construction.
-These areas increase your exposure to molds and fungus. - Avoid vigorous activity and heavy lifting until instructed otherwise by your medical team. - \circ $\,$ No driving until approved by your medical team. - $\circ~$ Do not return to work until approved by your team. - Reducing the Risk of Infection - Handwashing by you and your caregiver.
+These areas increase your exposure to molds and fungus. - Avoid vigorous activity and heavy lifting until instructed otherwise by your medical team. - $\circ$ $\,$ No driving for 8 weeks and approval by your medical team. - $\circ~$ Do not return to work until approved by your team. - Reducing the Risk of Infection - $\circ$ $\,$ No public health clubs or gyms. - Handwashing by you and your caregiver.
 Frequent and often, especially before meals, after going to the bathroom, when preparing meals, after visitors, handling money and when returning home from errands. - Wear a mask when you are outside or in public to avoid respiratory infections.
-Change them daily and if they become soiled or moist due to activity. - Your home should be cleaned before you are discharged home - Vacuumed, dusted, mopped, bed linens and towels washed and bathrooms disinfected - Once a week, have your home cleaned.
+Change them daily and if they become soiled or moist due to activity. - Your home should be cleaned before you are discharged home

+- Vacuumed, dusted, mopped, bed linens and towels washed and bathrooms disinfected - Once a week, have your home cleaned.
 You cannot do the cleaning.
-You cannot be in the room, when cleaning is happening. - Bathrooms and eating areas require more frequent cleaning. - Disinfectant cleaners with bleach make clean up easier. - Bed Linens laundered twice a week. - No humidifiers.
-Air purifiers are permitted

-- Gas burning fireplaces are fine, but no wood burning fires or wood stoves. - Have someone change the air filters in your furnace regularly. - o Personal Hygiene - You may use a soft toothbrush and lightly floss, once your platelets are greater than 50,000.
+You cannot be in the room, when cleaning is happening. - Bathrooms and eating areas require more frequent cleaning. - Disinfectant cleaners with bleach make clean up easier. - Bed Linens laundered twice a week. - > No humidifiers.
+Air purifiers are permitted - Gas burning fireplaces are fine, but no wood burning fires or wood stoves. - Have someone change the air filters in your furnace regularly. - o Personal Hygiene - You may use a soft toothbrush and lightly floss, once your platelets are greater than 50,000.
 Brush your teeth at least twice a day. - Use an alcohol-free mouthwash. - Daily shower with a mild soap. - Fresh towel and washcloth daily - Continue to use an electric razor until your platelet count is greater than 50,000. - Contact lens wearing can resume, only when you CIT Team approves. - Makeup must be new without antiaging ingredients.
 No eye makeup until team advises you that it is safe to do so. - Wear a sunblock and hat if you plan to be out in the sun.
 Some of your medications will make you more sensitive to the sun. - Do not work in the yard or garden.
 Avoid being around or working with houseplants.
-Place them in a less frequently used room and let someone else care for them. - Do not share cell phones.
-Clean landline phones in between other household users. - Clean computer keyboards often. - Follow our guidelines in the "Safe Pet Ownership after Transplant".
-Wash your hands after touching your pet. - Plan trips to a mall, restaurant or theater at non-peak times to avoid crowds.
+Place them in a less frequently used room and let someone else care for them.